rafd/rafd/README.md

 ## Background

-One summer, when I was but a wee lad of 12, my mom won a spot at a programming course in a private college.
-She didn't stick with it, but I used the books she bought to learn the basics of HTML + CSS + JS + PHP and started making shitty websites for people.
-I moved on to making stuff with Flash, and then with Rails 1.0.
-Eventually, I developed a distate for magic, dabbled briefly with the early Node ecosystem, and eventually discovered the simplicity of Clojure, which has kept me happy for the last 8+ years.
+When I was 12, my mom won a spot at a programming course in a private college.
+She didn't stick with it, but I used the books she bought to learn the basics of HTML + CSS + JS + PHP and started making shitty websites for people (with heavy use of Flash animations).
+I discovered Rails, built a lot of little web apps with it, and also learned Ruby as a result.
+Eventually, I developed a distate for magic, dabbled briefly with the early Node ecosystem, and after being introduced to the simplicity of Clojure, it has kept me happy for the last 8+ years.

 I program mostly for the joy of creation.
 I make things mostly to explore ideas and to solve problems for myself or others.